 What are online lessons?

 For those new to one-to-one online learning, it is basically a video chat, where I can see and hear the pupil with their instrument and they can see and hear me.
 Almost any device with a camera and microphone can be used: smart phones, tablets, laptops, and PCs, whether Android, Apple, or Windows.
 It is easy to set-up and even easier to use.

 At lesson time, you simply have the camera pointing towards the pupil, press the Video Icon that appears on your screen when I call, and the lesson begins.
 I will always send you an email guide to get you started if you need one.

 What does the pupil see?

 I have set aside a quiet room specifically for online teaching.
 My aim is to provide a friendly, relaxed, yet professional atmosphere, as close to the traditional face-to-face experience as possible.

 How effective is it?

 Other, more humorous evidence is that a few of my adult pupils have genuinely offered me a cup of tea or coffee during their lesson.
 Also, some of the more eager pupils try to badger me with a string of various funny emojis before their lesson, imploring me to start early.
 Another nice touch is that if it is a pupil’s birthday, I play ‘Happy Birthday’ on the piano to them at the beginning of the lesson.
-And, I have the pleasure of meeting all the pet dogs, some of whom sit through the lesson.
+And, I have the pleasure of meeting all the pet dogs online, some of whom sit through the lesson.